 Best Practice Characteristics:

 - It must be positioned at the top of the page (located below the header).
-Eye tracking studies verify this region of the page is where the eye lands first when consumers move on to new pages.
+Eye-tracking studies verify this region of the page is where the eye lands first when consumers move on to new pages.
 Due to all the benefits (stated above) the progress bar must always reside above the fold across all screens.

 - Each step must display as a clickable element (once a step is completed).
 This is done to facilitate back steps.